-At St. John (Agios Ioannis) in Mylopotamos province, located 40km southeast of Rethymnon there is a Venetian house, called “Mansion” that belonged to a Venetian nobleman, who was Islamized during the first years of the Ottoman rule.
+At the village Agios Ioannis (Saint John) in Mylopotamos province, located 40km southeast of Rethymnon there is a Venetian house, called “Arhontiko” (mansion) that belonged to a Venetian nobleman, who was Islamized during the first years of the Ottoman rule.
 The property has probably been used as a tower, although it was not built for this purpose.

-The last Turkish resident of the mansion was the Bey of Mylopotamos province, who during the Easter of 1884, came to the local church with all his family and declared that from then on, he is Christian, called John, and his wife, called Athena.
+The last Turkish resident of the mansion was the Bey of Mylopotamos province, who during the Easter of 1884, came to the local church with all his family and declared that from then on, he is Christian, called Ioannis (John), and his wife, called Athena.